 In addition to Naples, you’ve got Pompeii and the stunning Amalfi Coast next door.
 This is just a sample of southern Italy but it’s a great place to start!

-Finally, That’s Over!
-Let’s Talk About a Memorable Two Weeks in Italy
+Finally, Let’s Talk About an Amazing Two Weeks in Italy

 Day 1 – Arrival and Travel to Florence